Overview

 More examples of how you might schedule messages for different types of applications can be found in the Module Code Examples.

 In a production environment, the Myriota Module requires its location and the current time in order to operate correctly.
 The Module will obtain this information from GNSS satellites at start up.
-Within the lab environment, you may not have access to a GPS signal, so we have provided alternative modes of operation that allow you to progress with your development.

 Sending Messages Tutorial